reheatvet/notes/content/⭐ Getting Started with dApps.md

 #turtlelabs
 ___
 ## 🥩 Vedelegate
-✅ **Status: Endorsed and active**
+🏛️ **VeBetterDAO page:** Delisted from the DAO

 📄 Docs: https://docs.vedelegate.vet/

 The DAO promotes community interaction by voting on your favorite dAPP every single round.
 Vedelegate has solved the manual voting process by automating it.
 Deposit your B3TR or VOT3 tokens to your staking wallet with them, enable auto deposits, set your vote preference and get rewarded every new round!

-They charge a 10% fee but reward you with a bonus every week, offsetting (even increasing) the fee.
-If you have a GM NFT[^1]  of a higher level, you can even use that with them to entirely remove the fee!
+They charge a 10% fee for their services and since being delisted from the DAO in May 2025 they no longer reward any bonuses to users of their service.
+It's still great for those that prefer the automatic approach of course.

-You can also deposit funds in their VeB3tr pool and take advantage of their higher level GM NFT but your vote will count for A LOT less because you're voting from their wallet.
-Remember to also vote manually or with the normal VeDelegate staking wallet to Support channels your favorite dApp!
+You can also deposit funds in their VeB3tr pool but as it no longer benefits from a voting multiplier without the GM NFT bonus, it's not nearly as lucrative as it once was.
+Your vote will count for **A LOT** less because you're voting from a pooled wallet.

 **Support channels: Discord**